Top 10 iron-rich foods in pregnancy

 Iron supplements during pregnancy

 For pregnant women who have anemia, just iron-rich foods won’t be enough.
 If you have anemia, iron supplements are very important for you.
 Talk with your provider about taking them.
-Iron supplements should be selected according to the iron levels in the blood, and its content in the certain supplement.
+Iron supplements should be selected according to the iron levels in the blood, and its content in a certain supplement.
 Studies had shown if pregnant women with normal iron levels taking iron supplements as a precaution, it doesn’t have any noticeable health benefits for them or for their baby.
 If you have normal iron levels in your blood, you don’t need the supplements.
 You can get enough iron in your diet.